 The adolescent intellectual mind is an abstracting mind.
 It is no longer tethered to physical behaviors or to emotional attachments to physical objects, including people.
-The key is to provide abstract ideas that support an expanding sense of inclusivity; that is, of an organically whole world that can be expressed in comprehensible, abstract language to help adolescents expand their mental capacity by using inclusive concepts.
+The key is to provide abstract ideas that support an expanding sense of inclusivity; that is, of an organically whole world that can be expressed in comprehensible, abstract language, to help adolescents expand their mental capacity by using inclusive concepts.

 For example, our capacity for emotional bonding begins with a physical group of people we come to call our personal family.
 The abstracting mind can imagine this same attachment to a "global family," which is beyond our limit to "see" with our senses.
-Of course, if we grow up in a fractious family, it may be more difficult to imagine a unified global family. ^{CXX}
+Of course, if we grow up in a fractious family, it may be more difficult to imagine a unified global family.
+CXXXIII

 A risk for abstract idealism in adolescence, especially in a highly "intellectualized" society, is that the adolescent may become an ideologue.
 An abstracting mind can imagine abstract concepts that can violently divide humanity, such as ethnicity, sects, nations, and "race."
-For an ideologue, defending a made-up idea in the mind, like "I'm a superior person because of my ancestral tribe," or, "... because of my religion" ... or, "my country", or "my name," or, "my race" is more important than the physical environment, the social human environment, or even another abstract noun, cxxii such as "truth."
+For an ideologue, defending a made-up idea in the mind, such as, "I'm a superior person because of my ancestral tribe," or "my religion," or "my country," or "my name," or "my race" is more important than the physical environment, the social human environment, or even another abstract noun, "xxxiiv" such as "truth."
 Ideologues exist across the full spectrum of human thought, right to left and progressive to reactionary.
-Ideology may appear as "intellectual," but is aggressively and irrationally anti-life.cxxiii
+Ideology may appear "intellectual," but is aggressively and irrationally anti-life."

-The parenting goal in adolescence is to provide the teen opportunities to learn how to think humanely; that is, "marked by compassion, sympathy, or consideration for humans or animals."
-Traditionally, the development of reflective humane thinking has been associated with a liberal education.
-CXXIV This kind of thinking is still in the realm of natural and artificial intelligence though.
+The parenting goal in adolescence is to provide the teen with opportunities to learn how to think humanely; that is, "marked by compassion, sympathy, or consideration for humans or animals."
+Traditionally, reflective humane thinking has been associated with a liberal education.
+CXXXVI However, the language expressing such thinking can be duplicated by non-humane thinkers, including machines.
 Both humans and machines can sound consciously humane by using symbols to discuss abstractions like God, self-concept, love, liberty, etc. From the quadrune mind perspective, language is not the measure of human consciousness.
 In fact, words can serve every level of consciousness for good or ill.

 Words can be used by the infantile behavioral mind to mindlessly chant rituals, long past their living meaning in people's lives.
-Words can serve as vulgar weapons by the immature childish emotional mind even if they are used for presidential campaigns.
-And words can sound noble and pious by the adolescent intellectual mind while endorsing policies of genocide.
+Words can be used as vulgar weapons by the immature childish emotional mind, including in presidential campaigns.
+And words can sound noble and pious when used by the adolescent intellectual mind, even when endorsing policies of genocide.